amitxv/PC-Tuning/docs/physical-setup.md

 - As we will be configuring a static frequency/voltage for the CPU in the next section, disable dynamic frequency features such as Speed Shift, SpeedStep, Turbo Boost, Voltage Optimization and set the AVX offset to 0 so that the CPU does not downclock during AVX workloads

-    - In some cases, the settings mentioned above may prevent the processor exceeding its base frequency despite manually configuring it in BIOS.
+    - In some cases, the settings mentioned above may prevent the processor from exceeding its base frequency despite manually configuring it in BIOS.
 Adjust accordingly if this is encountered

 - Configure fan curves or set a static, high, noise-acceptable RPM